⌛ TODAY FREE WORLDWIDE SHIPPING

 3) Forest bath (Immunity)

 To relax after a stressful day, Japanese people do not only have a good hot bath.
 They also opt for the forest bath, a practice called shinrin-yoku.
 This fashion encouraged by the Japanese Forestry Agency was born in the 1980s.
 The idea was to encourage Japanese people to come and walk in the forest in Japanese hoodies like in the streets of Harajuku and to awaken their senses to the multiple perceptions that the forest environment offers.
+In the forest you can also have a look on your jewelry such as a fidget bracelet, or an anti stress ring to keep your calm.

 This practice has become a real institution since scientific studies have proven its benefits.
 In 1995, Miyazaki and Motohashi observed that spending 40 minutes under the trees was enough to reduce scores of tension, depression, anxiety, fatigue and confusion.
 Salivary cortisol levels are lowered, proving the de-stressing effect of shinrin-yoku.
 In 2010, Li continues these studies and demonstrates the immune benefits of this practice which boosts the activity of NK lymphocytes.